 First, the old potting media was likely broken down and decomposing.
 The smaller pieces in the potting media would have allowed for more water retention and moisture around the roots.

 This is not a bad thing.
 Remember, increased moisture around the orchid roots and in the potting media can lead to problems such as root rot, mold, and fungus gnat infestations.
-It is also a good practice to change out the potting media every couple of years or so, once it starts to break down and decompose.
+It is also a good practice to repot the orchid and change out the potting media every couple of years or so, once it starts to break down and decompose.

 However, because the new orchid potting media is better draining and will dry out more quickly, you will need to pay closer attention to your orchid’s watering needs after repotting.
 There is a risk of the orchid becoming dehydrated.
 Wilted, wrinkled orchid leaves after repotting could be a sign of dehydration.